 Any of these symptoms could indicate MCAS.

 Dr. Afrin believes that MCAS is an epidemic with as many as 14 to 17 percent of the US population having MCAS – one out of every six to seven individuals.
 It has been said that it may take up to 10 years and numerous doctor visits before someone is adequately diagnosed and treated by a knowledgeable physician-or the patient figures it out for themselves!

 What are Mast Cells, Mast Cell Mediators, and Histamine?

-Mast cells are types of white blood cells that release up to 200 signalling chemicals, or mast cell mediators, into the body as part of an immune system stabilizing defense response against foreign invaders (parasites, fungi, bacteria, or viruses), allergens and environmental toxins.
+Mast cells are types of white blood cells that release up to 1000 signaling chemicals, or mast cell mediators, into the body as part of an immune system stabilizing defense response against foreign invaders (parasites, fungi, bacteria, or viruses), allergens and environmental toxins.

 We need mast cells to protect us from infection, heal wounds, create new blood cells, and develop immune tolerance.
 However, in conditions in which these cells are dysfunctional or overactive, they can cause serious issues.

 Mast cells are found in most tissues throughout your body.
 In particular, they are found in tissues that are in close contact with the environment such as your skin, airways, and gastrointestinal tract.
 Mast cells are also found in your cardiovascular, nervous, and reproductive systems.